Pan Tilt Zoom Camera (PTZ)

 The Pan Tilt Zoom camera, or PTZ, has been around for a long time.
 They are usually larger cameras that can mechanically pan 360-degrees, tilt up and down, and zoom in mechanically.

 They used to be very popular in retail settings.
 Most commonly they are used by Security and Loss prevention personnel to follow people of interest through a store or business.
+These are good security cameras for loss prevention.
 They used to be very important for businesses because their ability to zoom in made the picture clear enough to get the useful information that was needed to prosecute.
 With higher resolution cameras being very inexpensive and easily deployable however, the PTZ isn’t the justifiable expense that it once was.

 Reasons I don’t often use PTZ Cameras:

 - A good PTZ camera can cost five times or more than a regular camera.

 - Most camera systems are used in a passive manner.
 There is not someone sitting in a room actively monitoring the different views.
 It is much more cost effective to put up multiple stationary cameras then to use a PTZ.